h0bnobs/k-Nearest-Neighbour/README.md

 kNN1.java loads all data, computes Euclidean distance measures of the test and train data to obtain the predicted lables (using k=1) and the classification accuracy. kNN2.java explores different methods to improve classification accuracy.
 The two methods that worked were: using Manhattan distance instead of Euclidean distance and standardising the data before performing kNN.
 The methods that i tried and did not work were:
-Feature selection - only selecting first 50% or last 50% of features for example.
-Different value for k - with a sorted list
+Feature selection - only selecting first 50% or last 50% of features for example, Different value for k - with a sorted list,
-Minkowski distance
+Minkowski distance,
-Cosine Similarity
+Cosine Similarity.